 Chiku has worked together with warm-hearted, generous friends in Rafiki – Norsk Folkehjelp, Strandvik, Fusa, Hystad skole, Stord, friends in Lofthus, Os, Bergen, Unneland, Haugesund and elsewhere in Norway, to build a primary school for children from Samumba and eleven other nearby villages.

-The school started enrolling children in 2007, and as of today, 460 children are studying at the school in 7 different grades, standard 1- 7, primary school (corresponding to the Norwegian “barneskole”).
+The school started enrolling children in 2007, and as of today, approximately 500 children are studying at the school in 7 different grades, standard 1- 7, primary school (corresponding to the Norwegian “barneskole”).
 In the first cohort (kull) that graduated in 2014, 30 out of 40 children successfully continued to secondary school.
 Among the successful students, 17 were girls and 13 boys, which is an important achievement to prevent early marriages.

 The school has a total of 8 class-rooms, one teachers’ house, two toilets for girls, two for boys and one for teachers are ready.
 Still, we have not finished building the kitchen.
 A water well has been built, but it is somewhat distant from the school and we need to do more work to get the water connected to the school.
 There is a nice football field at the school.